leonx04/Spring_boot/README.md

 For more information on using and configuring Spring Boot, please refer to the [Spring Boot Documentation](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/).

 ## 🤝 Contributing
-We welcome contributions to Buoi_1!
+We welcome contributions to Spring_boot!
 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 📝 License
 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.